smguru/pragmagrid.github.io/_projects/ent.md

  <p>

-* Establish an international VLAN (virtual local area network) between TU and ENT.
+* Establishing an international VLAN (virtual local area network) between TU and ENT.

  <p>

-* Continue collaborations with researchers and students at Kasetsart University (KU) in Thailand to monitor and visualize the OpenFlow Network of PRAGMA-ENT.
+* Continuing collaborations with researchers and students at Kasetsart University (KU) in Thailand to monitor and visualize the OpenFlow Network of PRAGMA-ENT.

  <p>